I've lost access to my account, what should I do?

 I already have a TunnelBear VPN account, can I use it to login to RememBear?

-How do I migrate to RememBear from another password manager?
+How do I import items from another password manager into RememBear?

 Exporting on LastPass: